-I grew up in a small southern town where I learned the value of living in a community — that kind of thing where neighbors watch out for each other, friends help friends, and faith is at the center of what we do.
+I grew up in a small southern town where I learned about life in a community — that kind of thing where neighbors watch out for each other, friends help friends, and we expect the values of character and integrity to be upheld.

 I still live and work in a community.
 It’s just a little more global now, and connections are made online more often than in person.
-The need for good neighbors, good friends and a growing faith hasn’t changed, however.
+The need for good neighbors, good friends and reliable support hasn’t changed, however.
 And this point of view guides how I serve my clients as a copywriter.

 A native of Alexander City, Alabama, I received my B.A. in English from Huntingdon College in Montgomery.
 After graduation, my dream was to become an advertising copywriter.
 I compiled a portfolio of clever clippings from the student newspaper and carried it to interview after interview with various advertising agencies.
 My big break came when I was hired by a Montgomery firm, and I loved the work and the experience I gained.